Scalable conditional deep inverse Rosenblatt transports using tensor-trains and gradient-based dimension reduction: Numerical examples

-Realizations of posterior samples generated by the conditional DIRT for different observed data sets are presented in\smartref{sec:wrench2}.
-Here we focus on demonstrating the accuracy of conditional DIRT.
-In Figure~\ref{fig:besov} (top), we let the TT-Cross approximation method truncate the TT ranks from the maximal values of $11$ down to the minimal values that provide the relative maximum error below $0.1$, and plot $\text{rank}_\text{TT}(\mathcal{T}_{\ell-1}^\sharp \pi_{Y,\Theta}^{\ell})$ for each DIRT layer, as well as the average of TT ranks over $\ell$.
-The tempering parameters are $\beta_0=10^\lowsup{-4}$ and $\beta_{\ell+1} = \sqrt{10} \cdot \beta_{\ell}$.
-In the top left plot of Figure~\ref{fig:besov} we vary the order of variables, and in the top right plot we vary the number of $\theta_i$ variables from $12$ to $22$.
-We see that the order following Proposition~\ref{prop:bound_Hellinger} and Eq.~\eqref{eq:g_TT} gives smallest TT ranks.
-Moreover, in this ordering, the intermediate TT ranks are independent of the total number of variables.
+Realizations of posterior samples generated by the conditional DIRT for different observed data sets are presented in \ref{sec:besov2}.
+Here we focus on demonstrating the accuracy of conditional DIRT. \cancel{In Figure~7 (top), we let the TT-Cross approximation method truncate the TT ranks from the maximal values of $11$ down to the minimal values that provide the relative maximum error below $0.1$, and plot $\text{rank}_\text{TT}(\mathcal{T}_{\ell-1}^\sharp \pi_{Y,\Theta}^{\ell})$ for each DIRT layer, as well as the average of TT ranks over $\ell$.} The tempering parameters are $\beta_0=10^\lowsup{-4}$ and $\beta_{\ell+1} = \sqrt{10} \cdot \beta_{\ell}$. \cancel{In the top left plot of Figure~7 we vary the order of variables, and in the top right plot we vary the number of $\theta_i$ variables from $12$ to $22$.
+We see that the order following Proposition~\ref{prop:bound_Hellinger} and \eqref{eq:g_TT} gives smallest TT ranks.
+Moreover, in this ordering, the intermediate TT ranks are independent of the total number of variables.} \retwo{We demonstrate the impact of variable reordering on TT ranks by considering three orderings: ({\romannumeral 1}) We first order the parameter $\theta$ and data $y$ according to Proposition~\ref{prop:bound_Hellinger}, and then truncate the parameter dimension to $t=22$.
+Here we do not truncate the data dimension. ({\romannumeral 2}) We reverse the order of the data given in ({\romannumeral 1}) but keep the order of the truncated parameter. ({\romannumeral 3}) We reverse the order of the truncated parameter given in ({\romannumeral 1}) but keep the same data order.
+For each ordering, we let the TT-Cross approximation method adapt the TT ranks (with the maximum rank set to $11$) to provide a relative maximum error below $0.1$.
+The left plot of Figure~\ref{fig:besov1} shows the average TT rank of each coordinate over DIRT layers.
+It clearly shows that TT ranks are significantly reduced towards the tails of the reordered variables compared to the reverse ordering cases.
+Then, we use the same ordering as in ({\romannumeral 1}) and use two truncated parameter dimensions $t = \{12,22\}$ to demonstrate the performance of variable ordering with different dimension truncations.
+The right plot of Figure~\ref{fig:besov1} shows the TT rank of each coordinate for each DIRT layer (thin lines), as well as the average TT rank of each coordinate over DIRT layers (thick lines).
+Here we observe a similar rank reduction trend in TT towards the tails of the reordered variables in both cases.
+Overall, the reordering strategy presented in Section \ref{sec:Variable_ordering} indeed can provide useful insights into the importance of variables in this example. }